pymeasure/leco-protocol/components.md

 ```

 ## Driver
-A Driver is a component that interfaces with some hardware in a manner we don't specify, and that has a specific API on the ECP side.
+A Driver is a component that interfaces with a (hardware) Device in a manner we don't specify, and that has a specific API on the ECP side.
 This might contain or wrap a `pymeasure.Instrument` instance or something from another instrument library.
 This is the place where all instrument libraries (including pymeasure) wire their hardware interface classes into ECP.

-Concerning the ECP, we draw the abstraction boundary at the Driver -- the details on how this communicates with hardware (SCPI, dll, ...) should not be relevant for the protocol details.
+Concerning the ECP, we draw the abstraction boundary at the Driver -- the details on how this communicates with a Device (SCPI, dll, ...) should not be relevant for the protocol details.
 What we define is how the other ECP components interact with the Driver, how it determines and announces its capabilities, etc.

 A driver may contain/manage
-* An object that communicates with the connected hardware device/instrument, including managing its lifecycle (init, operations, shutdown)
+* An object that communicates with the connected Device, including managing its lifecycle (init, operations, shutdown)
 * The name of the connected instrument
 * A list of available Parameters (properties/attributes to get/set) and Actions(methods to call)
 * A list of Parameters to poll/publish regularly (and the interval for that)
 * `set`/`get`/`get_all`/`call` interfaces (for incoming commands to use to act on Parameters and Actions)
 * A cache of parameter values (to avoid unnecessary communication)
-* Maybe a task queue and/or concurrent access management/locking
+* Maybe concurrent access management/locking
 * Logging configuration

 ```{note}